JLimperg/cpp-2025-artifact/inner-readme.md

-# Artifact for "Tactic Script Optimisation for Aesop"
+# Supplement for "Tactic Script Optimisation for Aesop"

-This is the artifact for the paper ["Tactic Script Optimisation for Aesop"](https://doi.org/10.1145/3703595.3705877), to be published at CPP 2025.
+This is the supplement for the paper ["Tactic Script Optimisation for Aesop"](https://doi.org/10.1145/3703595.3705877), to be published at CPP 2025.
-This README contains a guide for evaluating the artifact and checking the claims made in the paper.
+This README contains a guide for evaluating the supplement and checking the claims made in the paper.

 The original READMEs of Aesop and Mathlib can be found in `aesop/` and `mathlib/`.